fbelik/ModelOrderReductionToolkit.jl/docs/src/rbm_tutorial.md

     u_approx = lift(sg_reductor, u_r)
     plot!(u_approx, c=colors[i], label=false, ls=:dash)
 end
-title!("Truth and projected Galerkin QR solutions") savefig(plt, "rbm_tut6.svg"); nothing # hide
+title!("Truth and projected Galerkin SG solutions") savefig(plt, "rbm_tut6.svg"); nothing # hide
 ```
 ![](rbm_tut6.svg)

 This procedure also performs quite well.
 We may expect the POD algorithm to be a bit more accurate/general as it can choose basis elements that are not "in the columns" of ``S``.
-Similar to the `PODReductor` object, we can access the column pivoted QR decomposition in `sg_reductor.decomp` and the reduced basis in `sg_reductor.V`.
+Similar to the `PODReductor` object, we can access the reduced basis from `sg_reductor.V`.

 ### Weak Greedy Algorithm